Reinhart scores twice in Sabres’ 4-2 win over Penguins

-BUFFALO, N.Y.
-(AP) — Sam Reinhart scored twice, and the Buffalo Sabres played spoiler in the East Division playoff race with a 4-2 win over the Pittsburgh Penguins on Sunday.
+Arttu Ruotsalainen scored by converting Dylan Cozens’ pass an 2-on-1 break 26 seconds in, and the Sabres played the role of spoiler in the East Division playoff race with a 4-2 win on Sunday.

-Rookie Arttu Ruotsalainen and Rasmus Asplund, with an empty-netter, also scored for Buffalo.
+Sam Reinhart scored twice and Rasmus Asplund, with an empty-netter, also scored for Buffalo.
 The Sabres bounced back a day after becoming the NHL’s first team eliminated from playoff contention following a 3-2 loss to Pittsburgh.

-The Penguins had a 4-0-1 run snapped and squandered an opportunity to move within a point of the East-leading Washington Capitals, who lost at Boston earlier in the day.
+“I thought we played a little wiser game.
+We didn’t tire ourselves,” Granato said.
+“A little messy with the puck yesterday and then we had to expend a lot of extra energy as a result.
+Our guys cleaned that up today.”

 Dustin Tokarski stopped 34 shots and had his shutout bid end on Jason Zucker’s goal scored off a faceoff with 9:42 remaining, and cut Buffalo’s lead to 3-1.
 Teddy Blueger also scored in the final minute.

+The Penguins came out flat and lacked hustle in dropping to 4-1-1 in their past six and 10-3-2 in their past 15.
+Pittsburgh squandered an opportunity to move within a point of the East-leading Washington Capitals, who lost at Boston earlier in the day.

+“Maybe a little cause for concern in the sense that this time of year, we can’t afford to come out flat like that,” Blueger said.
+“I felt we were second to loose pucks.
+Losing a lot of puck battles.
+I think that kind of cost us.”

-Pittsburgh goalie Casey DeSmith made 25 saves and had his three-game shutout streak against Buffalo ended 26 seconds in, when Ruotsalainen one-timed in Dylan Cozens’ pass on a 2-on-1 break.
+Pittsburgh goalie Casey DeSmith made 25 saves and had his three-game shutout streak end at 180 minutes and 18 seconds on Ruotsalaien’s goal.
 DeSmith, who shut out Buffalo twice this season, had stopped 86 consecutive Sabres shots since allowing Jack Eichel to score 45 seconds into overtime in Pittsburgh’s 5-4 loss on Nov.
 19, 2018.

 The win was Buffalo’s first in regulation at home against Pittsburgh since a 6-2 victory on Feb.
 19, 2012.
 The Penguins had gone 13-0-2 since.